Shooting zombies? There's an app for that!note

 - Relatively new games that were made for the smartphones, taking advantage of their interface.

-- Really old games that have made a comeback on the smartphones.
+- Really old games that have made a comeback on the smartphones, sometimes facilitated with emulation.

 - Games originally designed for an entirely different system that are released in full or as a mini-version for iPhone.
 The overlap with the "retro" category is based on how old the original game is.
 Quality varies wildly throughout this category: on one end of the spectrum, there's Ghost Trick, which looks and plays beautifully across all "i" devices.
 And then there's that one release (case in point: Tomb Raider).

 This index is for the iPhone platform only, because iOS users want to be able to use it to find games they can play.
 A game must have an iPhone/iOS version to belong on this list (iPad-exclusive games don't work on iPhone, but vice versa does).
 Games that are only or also for Android belong on Android Games

 .
 For games on other smartphone systems, please create an index for that platform and replace this message with a link to the new index.

 Most iOS devices (at least after the second generation iPod touch) share several characteristics: the most important are the accelerometer/tilt sensor and the touch screen.
 Many games for the platform are designed to use the accelerometer as a primary control.
 For example, driving games such as Pole Position Remix